Warkdev/Utils/README.md

 # Utils
 Utils provides basic, cross-modules capabilities to handle WoW parsed data.
-See the javadoc for more information.
+See the [Javadoc][1] for more information.

 # License
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.